-I’ve followed a strict grain-free diet since 2001.
+I’ve followed a strict Grain-Free Diet since 2001, and went on a Ketogenic Diet in 2014.
 Still, I eat pasta every week.
 How’s that possible?
-Zucchini noodles, otherwise known as zoodles.
+I know how to make zucchini noodles, otherwise known as zoodles.

-There’s nothing like spaghetti with meatballs, or Bolognese sauce.
+There’s nothing like Spaghetti with Meatballs, or Bolognese Sauce.
 When you know how to make zucchini noodles, there’s no need to be deprived of such classic dishes!
-Trading processed food (high-carb pasta) for another serving of vegetables?
-Now that’s healthy and nutritious.
+Trading processed food (high-carb pasta) for another serving of healthy low-carb vegetables?
+Now that’s nutritious.
 It’s a great way to eat whether you’re grain-free or not.
 Zoodles rule.

 In our house we make zucchini noodles two ways.
 The first way requires little effort.
-We cut the stem off the zucchini then use the handy dandy tool in the photo above to turn the zucchini into noodles.
+We cut the stem off the zucchini then use the handy dandy julienne peeler in the photo above to turn the zucchini into noodles.
 Nothing more.
 No prepping or cooking of any kind.
 The second way requires a little work.
 Again, I remove the tips from the zucchini and use the tool above to make the noodles.
 Next, I saute the zucchini noodles in a pan with olive oil and seasoning as described in the recipe below.

 Wondering how to make zucchini noodles?
 I hope I’ve shown you that they’re not only healthy, but easier to make than regular pasta!